WHAT WE DO

 The Act passed in 2005, and by 2006, GYO had won a $1.5 million state planning grant.
 Within a year, legislators had allocated another $3 million to launch the program.
 Monies were dispersed strategically to “consortia”: collaborations of community groups, school districts, and universities across Illinois.

 Once funded, the organization established itself as Grow Your Own Illinois.
 The nonprofit was then selected by the Illinois State Board of Education to develop the initiative as a statewide effort.
-In Fiscal Year 2011, the Illinois Board of Higher Education took over the administration of GYO.
+In Fiscal Year 2011, the Illinois Board of Higher Education took over the administration of GYO-IL.

 Black and white photo with pink and tan border depicts a Latina teacher candidate at a conference